 Candace Joice – candace@iEmpathize.org

-Candace Joice volunteered with iEmpathize for almost three years before joining the iE team in June of 2013.
-Prior to that, she worked for six years both as a secondary/post-secondary educator and as a theater artist, focusing on arts for social justice.
-Now, as a native Coloradan, Candace is joining the fight against human trafficking here in Denver as the Denver Representative for iEmpathize, utilizing her background in academic and social research, curriculum development, and production management.
-When kicking back, Candace enjoys spending time with her hilarious husband, attending theatre, reading, cooking up new recipes, and playing with her rather spoiled but loveable dog, Smokie.
-She holds a B.S. in Communication from Southwest Baptist University and an M.A in Theatre from the University of Central Missouri.
+Candace Joice volunteered with iEmpathize for three years before joining the iE team in June of 2013.
+Prior to that, she worked for five years both as a theatre artist and as a secondary/post-secondary educator with expertise in pedagogy, academic and social research, curriculum development, and production management.
+Candace is thrilled to utilize her background in education and in the arts as a member of a team using multi-media to engage people in social justice.
+She lives in Denver, Colorado with her husband, Cary.
+Candace holds a B.S. in Communication from Southwest Baptist University and an M.A in Theatre from the University of Central Missouri.

 LOS ANGELES REGIONAL HUB